 Out with the Old: Toss the Clutter and Love What Remains

 Your house probably doesn’t look like an episode of Hoarders.
-Maybe it’s just uncomfortably full, the way your belly feels after Thanksgiving dinner.
+Services that provide Hoarding Sanitation Cleanup are there to help for such severe cases.
+In your case however, it might just be that your home is at this point uncomfortably full, the way your belly feels after Thanksgiving dinner.
 You may be moving or down-sizing, or your style may be evolving.
 Or perhaps you’ve embraced the latest trend in minimalism where less is more and doing without is a somewhat demented medal of domestic honor (a medal that you’d have been happier to earn if the new trend hadn’t come on the heels of last year’s Pinterest craze).
 Regardless of the reason, we all could stand to get rid of some stuff.

 Too much unwanted stuff weighs on us mentally and emotionally.
 The less “stuff” we have, the less we have to clean and organize, the less stress we feel and the happier we are.
 It’s hard to get rid of that stuff though.
 We tend to get attached to our things, even things we don’t use or especially like.
 We are sentimental about the buffet that Aunt Mitzi gave us before she moved to assisted living.
 We are still waiting for someone, anyone, to play that secondhand piano we gladly inherited with visions of warm evenings, tinkling keys and laughter.
 But there it sits, a perch for mail and knickknacks.
 We hold onto items that bring back memories, like the lamp we received as newlyweds and threw during our first argument (and then lovingly glued back together).